hpcleuven/VscDocumentation/source/software/software_stack.rst

-Software installation and maintenance on HPC infrastructure such as the VSC clusters poses a number of challenges not encountered on a workstation or a departemental cluster.
+Software installation and maintenance on HPC infrastructure such as the VSC clusters poses a number of challenges not encountered on a workstation or a departmental cluster.
 For many libraries and programs, multiple versions have to installed and maintained as some users require specific versions of those.
 In turn, those libraries or executables sometimes rely on specific versions of other libraries, further complicating the